Coronavirus (Covid-19) support page

 Also:

-- There is no requirement to return to Face to Face Scouting if you feel your section / unit / group are not ready but please do check out our County Virtual Section Meetings so that your young people may still receive programme.
+• There is no requirement to return to Face to Face Scouting if you feel your section / unit / group are not ready but please do inform your DC so that you can get support to enable your young people to still receive programme.

 Please contact your District Commissioner if you have questions